Aoriseth/aoriseth.github.io/README.md

-## Welcome to Leoco
+## Welcome to my blog

-You can find some of the projects we're working on below.
+You can find some of the projects I'm working on below.

 ### Australia travel blog